alex23lemm/blogdown_source/content/posts/2020-07-12-using-amazon-rekognition-from-r/index.en.md

 ## Summary

 It is great that Python's `boto3` finally has an R brother.
 The `paws` package makes it really easy to access Amazon Rekognition and other AWS services from R. R users can use image and video analysis capabilities without being experts in deep learning.
 The trickiest part when using `paws` is figuring out a clever way to parse the response coming from the API.
 But with the recipes and packages used above for parsing S3 and Rekognition API responses, you now should have have some best practices available on your end to get started quickly.

-The entire code of this article is also part of a self-paced and fully reproducible workshop that you can [download from GitHub here](https://github.com/alex23lemm/AWS-AI-Services-R-Workshop).

-Keep on building!